Upgrading to cf CLI v7

 cf create-user

 • [Added flag]: --password-prompt.
-This option enhances security by removing the requirement to type your password on the command line.
+This option enhances security by eliminating the need to enter your password directly on the command line.

 cf delete